 Heads up dribbling

 Talking about heads up – this is among the top field hockey drills for kids when it comes to ball control.
-Have your kid at the 25 yard line.
-You can be in front of them, on the center line.
-Have your little one work from the line to the center with the heads up.
+Have your kid at the 25-yard line.
+You can be in front of them, on the centre line.
+Have your little one work from the line to the centre with the heads up.
 If you raise the left arm, they must go right at 45 degrees and vice versa.